 After reading this letter complete and submit the medical forms (consult checklist at the bottom).
 This information needs to be on file before an athlete can be cleared for competition and practices.
-The deadline for returning forms: Fall Sports - July 15th, Winter/Spring Sports - August 1st.
+The deadline for returning forms: JULY 15.
 Should there ever be a change in the information (address, phone numbers, insurance coverage/policy numbers) please inform us so that we can keep our records current.

 Special notice to all athletes who are on medication for ADD/ADHD: the NCAA rules for verifying the condition have been revised.
 You must have a letter from your doctor which verifies the diagnosis and includes the testing which was used in the determination.
 The ADHD Guidelines Attachment can be downloaded and given to your doctor to facilitate the process.

 If you have had any changes to your insurance please update the Insurance Information Form.
 Please include a COPY of your insurance card as well.